Taskulu/deskulu/sites/all/modules/mimemail/README.txt

     the mail.css file found anywhere in your theme folder or the combined CSS style sheets of your theme if enabled.

+  Since some email clients (namely Outlook 2007 and GMail) is tend to only regard inline CSS, you can use the Compressor to convert CSS styles into inline style attributes.
+It transmogrifies the HTML source by parsing the CSS and inserting the CSS definitions into tags within the HTML based on the CSS selectors.
+To use the Compressor, just enable it.

   To create a custom mail template copy the mimemail-message.tpl.php file from the mimemail/theme directory into your default theme's folder.
 Both general and by-mailkey theming can be performed: